2022 Applications Are Now Available

 The following items are required to complete the application process.

-A USC Graduate Application — For step-by-step application guidelines, visit the USC Office of Graduate Admission Web Site.
+A USC Graduate Application — Detailed application guidelines are posted on the web page.
 Select Term “Fall.”
 Then select “International Public Policy and Management – IPPAM (M.I.P.M.)” for Intended Program of Study.

 Application fee of $90

 Official transcripts from all colleges and universities attended, whether or not a degree was earned.
 To be considered “official,” the transcript must be received by USC in an unopened envelope from your university.
-Transcripts should be mailed to the Price School Admissions Office.
+Applicants with international transcripts must mail them to the address indicated on the USC Graduate Application.
 Print and complete the Transcript Cover Page for each college/university you have attended.
 Complete the form, sign it, and ask the registrar of each institution to attach it to your official transcript.

 USC accepts some forms of e-transcripts.
 Please check with the institution you attended to see if they provide e-transcripts via one of the following methods: